 As veterans continue to get priced out of Arlington, APAH saw a need to serve the individuals who had dedicated their lives to serving their nation.
 Now, in the heart of Arlington County, veterans can enjoy living in a community made for them.
 With nearby shops, access to transportation, community amenities, and supportive services, veterans can feel empowered to build and thrive in a new, safe, and stable home.
 This community serves as a replicable model for veterans services organizations in the middle of a town with a large veteran presence, which can influence potential developers and veterans services organizations alike.

-Bruce and Lucille Terwilliger Place is a 2023 AHF Readers’ Choice Finalist in the Urban category.
+Bruce and Lucille Terwilliger Place is the 2023 AHF Readers’ Choice Winner in the Urban category.
 This development won the 2023 CoStar Impact Award for Multifamily Development of the Year.

 Completed in Fall 2022, 1064 Mission Street is now San Francisco’s largest permanent supportive housing community.
 With 256 new affordable homes, residents can experience a service-enriched community in the middle of San Francisco’s SoMa neighborhood.
 Mercy Housing California (MHC) and Episcopal Community Services of San Francisco (ECS) worked together closely on the development of 1064 Mission Street to play a small, but vital part in the battle to end homelessness.